 Introduces the basic features of Adobe Fireworks.
 Includes basic drawing and photo manipulation tools and creation of graphics for websites.
 Recommended: placement into RD 115 and WR 115.
 Audit available.

 Introduces basic elements of website creation using Adobe Dreamweaver.
 Includes web terminology, basic HTML, uploading pages to a server (FTP), site management, tables, layout, stylesheets (CSS), rollovers, optimizing graphics, and accessibility.
 Recommended: CAS 133 or equivalent file management and word processing experience; Prerequisite: placement into RD 115 and WR 115.
 Audit available.

 |CAS 121||Beginning Keyboarding||3||

-Introduces alphabetic portion of computer keyboard by touch.
-Uses the numeric portion of the keyboard.
+Introduces alphabetic and numeric portions of computer keyboard by touch.
 Develops and improves basic keyboarding techniques to increase speed and accuracy.
-Involves production of basic business and academic documents using a word processor.
-Recommended: Placement into RD 90 and WR 90 or above.
+Includes production of basic business documents using a word processor.
+Recommended: Placement into RD 90 and WR 90; CAS 103, CAS 104.
 Audit available.